sunyatin/ASCEND/README.md

 # Requirements

 For optimal use, ASCEND requires that your population is comprised of at least 5 samples.
+ASCEND is based on EIGENSTRAT-formatted input files and **requires genetic positions**, provided in the 3rd column of the .snp file (genetic positions can be given either in Morgans or centiMorgans).

 Since ASCEND relies on the recombination map, make sure your SNPs have the most accurate genetic positions (see https://github.com/sunyatin/itara/blob/master/liftover.py to lift positions over a recombination map).